Facts on Breast Lift

 After pregnancy, a period of change begins.
 Many women look in the mirror and often feel restricted in their self-confidence after pregnancy.
 Pregnancy and breastfeeding have changed their body greatly.
 Often mothers complain about excess fat that has stored during pregnancy, about limp breasts and also a less taut abdomen.

-With a healthy diet and a lot of sports, most women try to tighten the abdomen after pregnancy, but often, unfortunately, this is not sufficient.
+With a healthy diet and a lot of exercise, most women try to tighten the abdomen after pregnancy, but often, unfortunately, this is not sufficient.
 In the prevention-center Zurich, we are here to help you to fulfill your wish of regaining your former body silhouette.
 With the so-called "mommy makeover", Dr. Köhler can treat the affected parts of the body and so, for example, lift the breasts.

 According to your personal starting situation different surgeries (e.g. tummy tuck, breast lift and eyelid lift) are combined to shorten the recovery time of the "mommy makeover".
 Of course before the surgery, the medical conditions have to be checked.